American History

 Or maybe only posing for a nice shot.

-What becomes the mighty Mississippi River, the main inland artery of the United States, is still tiny and narrow in size in Minneapolis.
+What becomes the mighty Mississippi River, the main inland artery of the United States is still tiny and narrow in size in Minneapolis.

-Whether you're heading farther north to experience pristine forests and lakes of northern Minnesota or having a short stopover, it's well worth your time to check out the Twin Cities.
+Whether you're heading farther north to experience the pristine forests and lakes of northern Minnesota or having a short stopover, it's well worth your time to check out the Twin Cities.

 0 comments